 UNWatch.org is an NGO that observes and comments on UN issues.
-I believe, it was born as a response to the Unesco Conference against Racism that took place in Durban South Africa in 2001.
+I believe it was born as a response to the Unesco Conference against Racism in Durban South Africa in 2001.

 In 2009, when the Second Durban Conference was convened in Geneva, UNwatch organized its first alternative and parallel Human Rights Conference, featuring the victims of human rights abuses as speakers.
 They did the same thing this year, September 2011, in NYC, where Durban III was getting ready to memorialize Durban I and the conference was live-streamed over the internet.